khakhalin/notes/00_articles_neuro.md

 # Dynamics

+🔥 Merel, J., Botvinick, M., & Wayne, G. (2019).
+Hierarchical motor control in mammals and machines.
+Nature Communications, 10(1), 1-12. https://www.nature.com/articles/s41467-019-13239-6 Opinion?
+Seems short and general, so give it priority.

 Maheswaranathan, N., Williams, A., Golub, M., Ganguli, S., & Sussillo, D. (2019).
 Universality and individuality in neural dynamics across large populations of recurrent networks.
 In_Advances in neural information processing systems_(pp. 15603-15615).

-Merel, J., Botvinick, M., & Wayne, G. (2019).
-Hierarchical motor control in mammals and machines.
-Nature Communications, 10(1), 1-12. https://www.nature.com/articles/s41467-019-13239-6 Opinion?
-Seems short and general, so give it priority.

 Recurrence is required to capture the representational dynamics of the human visual system Kleinman